adejam/task-list/README.md

 This is a task app that can be used to keep record of tasks.
 It consumes the [task-list-api-endpoint](https://pwg-task-list-api.herokuapp.com/api/tasks/) whose code can be found at [task-list-api](https://github.com/adejam/task-list-api.git)

+## Technologies used

+- React
+- React-sortable-hoc
+- Array-move

 ## Features

 - Get all tasks.